Devon care home abuse

-We have been horrified by the unfolding story of widespread abuse of adults with learning difficulties at care homes in North Devon, culminating in thirteen criminal convictions.
+We were horrified by the unfolding story of widespread abuse of adults with learning difficulties at care homes in North Devon, culminating in thirteen criminal convictions.

-In 2011, following a tip-off from a whistle-blower, the Care Quality Commission (CQC) launched an investigation into Veilstone near Bideford and its sister home, Gatooma near Holsworthy.
-The concerns related to numerous incidents in 2010 and 2011 where residents were imprisoned against their will as a form of punishment.
+Following a tip-off from a whistle-blower, the Care Quality Commission (CQC) launched an investigation into Veilstone near Bideford and its sister home, Gatooma near Holsworthy.
+The concerns related to numerous incidents where residents were imprisoned against their will as a form of punishment.

 Organisations such as residential homes and care homes have a duty and responsibility to ensure the health, safety and well-being of the often vulnerable individuals in their care.
 Family members put their faith in these institutions and in the members of staff employed by them to provide their loved ones with the level of care they deserve.
 Sadly, our abuse team at Slee Blackwell see far too often that this is not always the case.
 This includes schools caring for children and adults with learning difficulties, residential homes and care homes for the elderly who may suffer from dementia.
 Veilstone residential home is yet another example of this.